Quantitative Schauder estimates for hypoelliptic equations: Introduction

-Under certain macroscopic assumptions, we can check that the coefficients for Landau and the kernel for Boltzmann satisfy the ellipticity assumptions made in \ref{sec:assum_loc} and \ref{sec:assum_nonloc}, respectively.
+In a certain conditional regime upon which we do not elaborate here, we can check that the coefficients in the Landau equation and the kernel of the Boltzmann equation satisfy the ellipticity assumptions made in Section \ref{sec:assum_loc} and Section \ref{sec:assum_nonloc}, respectively.
 In particular, any Hölder continuous solution $f$ of \eqref{eq:landau} or \eqref{eq:boltzmann} with mass, energy and entropy bounded above, and mass bounded below, satisfies the Schauder estimate in Theorem \ref{thm:non-div} or \ref{thm:non-div-fractional}, respectively.
 We refer the reader to \cite[Theorem 1.2]{henderson-snelson} for the Landau equation, and \cite[Section 4]{ISglobal} for the Boltzmann equation. \end{remark}